Our Services

 • Market shift from principal to agency model

-• Building the Best Execution Policy
+• Refining the Best Execution Policy

 • Best practice ethos.
 Fundamental change in sales/client and sales/trader relationship